leonardo-blas/usc-tg-24-us-election/README.md

 * Lower message yield than expected due to prioritizing updating over discovering chats. v3 should (hopefully) have a higher yield.
 Additionally, we are considering scraping until the end of January or February to capture messages about the presidential transition.

-The collection is ongoing and the dataset will be updated every month.
+The collection will continue at least until the end of the year and the dataset will be updated every month.

 ## Data usage agreement